uber/cadence/docs/03_goclient/15_sessions.md

 ## Q&A

-### Is there a complete sample code?
+### Is there a complete example?
 Yes, the [file processing example](https://github.com/samarabbas/cadence-samples/blob/master/cmd/samples/fileprocessing/workflow.go) in the cadence-sample repo has been updated to use the session framework.

 ### What happens to my activity if the worker dies?
 If your activity has already been scheduled, it will be cancelled.
-If not, you will get an `workflow.ErrSessionFailed` error when you call `workflow.ExecuteActivity()`.
+If not, you will get a `workflow.ErrSessionFailed` error when you call `workflow.ExecuteActivity()`.

 ### Is the concurrent session limitation per process or per host?
 It's per worker process, so make sure there's only one worker process running on the host if you plan to use that feature.